Improve our students’ performance, personal development and quality of life with high-quality learning resources.

 - John Buzzard serves as Professional and Continuing Education's assistant director.
 As a leader in the field of continuing education, John works closely with the Professional and Continuing Education Director in managing operations and overseeing marketing and outreach services.
 John manages the allocation of resources and integration of systems between program staff and infrastructure areas (registration, fiscal, technology).
 He oversees budgets in conjunction with fiscal and program staff, contributes to strategic visioning and leads campus projects supporting the Division’s initiatives.
 John serves the mission of Professional and Continuing Education by designing, implementing, and collaborating on research or academic programs that establish and promote positive, productive relationships between the University's alumni, professional, industry, legislative, and student constituencies.
 John develops and nurtures community partnerships that provide alignment of current and future academic, research and economic development goals for Professional and Continuing Education.John came to Professional and Continuing Education from the University of Kentucky.
 A little known fact about John is that he and his wife renewed their wedding vows while at Voodoo Donuts during John's interview process.

-Paula Matano is a new program manager at PACE with the responsibility of developing, planning, managing, and implementing non-degree certificate programs and courses offered on a quarterly basis for our unit.
+Paula Matano is a program manager at PACE.
 Paula has been working for the past 3.5 years as a business analyst for the State of Oregon Circuit Court in Eugene focusing on project management, IT project development, community outreach and change management.
 Paula is a graduate of the University of Washington with an MA in Policy Studies and a BA in Political Science and Spanish Literature from the University of Oregon.
 Paula also holds a professional designation in Project Management from the Project Management Institute, Inc.

-Katie Klump-Hensley is a new program manager at PACE with the responsibility of developing, planning, managing, and implementing non-degree certificate programs and courses offered on a quarterly basis for our unit.
+Katie Klump-Hensley is a program manager at PACE.
 Katie has been an employee of Pacific Northwest educational institutions since 2005.
 She is passionate about formal and informal learning, and enjoys supporting organizations that provide opportunities to diverse audiences.
 Her specific experience includes project management, event planning, donor relations and stewardship, gift solicitation, and volunteer management.
 Katie is a graduate of the University of Washington and has a BA in Anthropology and Art History and a Professional Certificate in Museum Studies.

 Greg is the marketing manager for Professional and Continuing Education.
 Before making the transition to OSU in the fall of 2016, Greg spent nearly a decade in marketing for the University of Colorado at CU Online (Denver Campus).
 Among other strengths, Greg brings an entrepreneurial and analytics-driven mindset to his work at OSU.
 As newcomers to Oregon, Greg and his family appreciate the small-town charm of Corvallis - from city parks to minimal traffic - as well as the Willamette Valley's many other attractions.
 As a baseball fan and former player, we trust Greg will soon become familiar with OSU baseball and the Corvallis Knights!